 INSTRUCTOR: Jose Rodriguez

-For the better part of a century, the medical field has been dominated by a disease-oriented model of treatment.
+Since the beginning of modern-day medicine at the turn of the last century, the medical field has been dominated by a disease-oriented model of treatment.
 In this paradigm, the medical doctor diagnosed and treated the patient’s bio-physiological maladies, and nothing more.
 Little concern was paid to the psychosocial and behavioral causes of disease.
-The admissions process to enter medical schools reflected this paradigm with MCAT examinations exclusively assessing applicants’ knowledge of biochemical principles, etc. Recent changes in this exam have signaled larger shifts in the admission and education of the next generation of medical doctors.
-The emphasis is shifting toward the psychological and social foundations of behavior and their relation to health outcomes.
+The admissions process to enter medical schools reflected this paradigm with entrance examinations exclusively assessing applicants’ knowledge of biochemical principles, etc. Recent changes have signaled larger shifts in the medical field’s conceptualization of health and the education of the next generation of medical doctors.